 'Eisenbahn' was the German naval movement of the heavy cruiser Admiral Hipper from Germany to Trondheim in German-occupied Norway (19/21 March 1942).

 The British submarine Tigris made an unsuccessful attempt to torpedo Admiral Hipper on 10 September as the ship was patrolling with Admiral Scheer and the light cruiser Köln.
-On 24/28 September the heavy cruiser escorted the destroyers Z 23, Z 28, Z 29 and Z30 on a mission to lay a minefield off the north-west coast of Novaya Zemlya with the object of funnelling merchant traffic farther to the south and therefore closer to the reach of German naval units in Norway.
+On 24/28 September the heavy cruiser escorted the destroyers Z-23, Z-28, Z-29 and Z-30 on a mission to lay a minefield off the north-western coast of Novaya Zemlya island with the object of funnelling merchant traffic farther to the south and therefore closer to the reach of German naval units in Norway.

 After her return to port, Admiral Hipper was transferred to Bogen Bay near Narvik for repairs to her propulsion system.
 On 28/29 October, Admiral Hipper and the destroyers Friedrich Eckoldt and Richard Beitzen were transferred from Narvik farther north to the Altafjord.
-From 5 November, Admiral Hipper and Kapitän Alfred Schemmel’s 5th Zerstörer-Flottille (Z 27, Z 30, Richard Beitzen, and Friedrich Eckoldt) patrolled for Allied shipping in the Arctic, this squadron being commanded by Vizeadmiral Oskar Kummetz.
-On 7 November, the heavy cruiser’s Arado Ar 196 floatplane located the 7,925-ton Soviet tanker Donbass and its escort, the auxiliary warship BO-78, and Kummetz dispatched the destroyer Z 27 to sink the two Soviet ships.
+From 5 November, Admiral Hipper and Kapitän Alfred Schemmel’s 5th Zerstörer-Flottille (Z-27, Z-30, Richard Beitzen and Friedrich Eckoldt) patrolled for Allied shipping in the Arctic, this squadron being commanded by Vizeadmiral Oskar Kummetz.
+On 7 November, the heavy cruiser’s Arado Ar 196 single-engined floatplane located the 7,925-ton Soviet tanker Donbas and her escort, the auxiliary warship BO-78, and Kummetz dispatched the destroyer Z-27 to sink the two Soviet ships.